SahilFruitwala/Classify-Salary-Scikit-Learn/README.md

 # Classify-Salary-Scikit-Learn

+In this Project using Logistic Regression Method I got 92% accuracy on both traing and tesing datasets.

 You can find dataset from here. http://mlr.cs.umass.edu/ml/datasets/Adult

 I have done 2 things manually on datasets (On both training and testing datasets) :